 - 1. Any invasive procedure or medication administration for 1st year RN students and all levels of VN students must be done under the direction and supervision of your Clinical Instructor. - 2.
-2nd year RN students must have Clinical Instructor permission to perform invasive procedures or medication administration with the assigned nurse. - a.
-As of 2020, DRMC has a strict policy that all medication passes performed by students must be done with an instructor present. - 3.
+2nd year RN students must have Clinical Instructor permission to perform invasive procedures or medication administration with the assigned nurse, as facility policy allows. - 3.
 Failure to have the appropriate level of supervision will result in the failure of the course without the opportunity for reinstatement based on safety concerns.